kalexmills/elect/README.md

 ** WORK-IN-PROGRESS **
 * Leader election *seems* to be working as expected under some crash scenarios, but has not yet been thoroughly tested.

-The ultimate goal is to produce an implementation that works, has been tested, and provides me with experience with Raft and Go.
+The ultimate goal is to produce an implementation that works, has been tested, and provides me with experience with Raft, Go, and testing distributed systems.

 ## Instructions